JoaoGFarias/JoaoGFarias.github.io/_posts/2019-08-21-scrum-testing-plan-.markdown

 - "We need to verify if the color scale is visible for color-blind users";
 - "We need to check the performance degradation after updating this library";

-In this point, the members should not discuss deeply on the validity of the ideas - only excluding the obviously unnecessary or repeated.
+In this point, the members should not discuss deeply the validity of the ideas - only excluding the obviously unnecessary or repeated ones.

-Due the different points of view, due expertise, very specific validation ideas will be raised, and other members will slowing learn the common points of risk in each area of the project.
+The different points of view, due the diverse expertise, will create very specific validation ideas;
+and other members will slowing learn the common points of risk in each area of the project.

-With list of testing ideas, and the learning in the discussion and exposition, the members can discuss how to better implement each idea:
+With list of testing ideas, and the learning created by the discussion and exposition, the members can discuss how to better implement each idea:

 - Discussion about whether an testing idea can be well covered by automated checks or not - which details need to be validated by a human, etc.